BaileyLuu/BaileyLuu/README.md

 <br/>

 <p>I am passionate to create social good projects and currently explore the backend and frontend development 👩‍💻.
-I am currently a Technical Lead @ Google Developer Student Club York University (co-Organizer @ yuHacks 2022), Logistics Executive @ Women in Science and Engineering York University (co-Organizer @ ElleHacks 2022), and Alpha Microsoft Learn Student Ambasador </p>
+I was a Technical Lead & co-Organizer @ yuHacks 2022.
+I am a Logistics Executive & co-Organizer @ ElleHacks 2022, 2023, and Beta Microsoft Learn Student Ambasador.
+I was selected as MLH Top 50 Class of 2022.
+You can<a href="https://twitter.com/bailey_luu" target="_blank"> view my story. </a> </p>

 <p>I have desire to learn and explore more by attending hackathons, meeting new friends from around the world 🌎, and creating projects that solve the world problems.
-I have been part of 10+ hackathons and still learning 📚.
-My goals for hackathon season 2022 are learning Python and organizing event. </p>
+I have been part of 10+ hackathons and still learning 📚. </p>

 During my free time, I love to use Autocode to build Discord Bots!
 I have built ElleHacks 2022 bot and implemented verification system function using Google Sheets API as a backend and also implemented general entertainment commands (-inspire, -advice, -affirmation, etc) to help hackers maintain good mental health during hackathon.